 One way to understand Zen is to think of it as a clarification of our own dream of this life.
 One of the most powerful ways to engage this is by studying our own particular nighttime dreams as part of practice.
 The montage of images and bizarre encounters that defy space and time not only point to the ephemeral but to dharma gates offered us as we study are karmic conditioning.
 Drawing upon several years of leading workshops on this subject, Seido will share some examples and offer possibilities of how we can include our dreamlife as yet another aspect of the self to be studied and released.

 Ko’in (and sometimes others) lead the ancient, traditional practice of the recitation of the Avatamsaka (Flower Ornament) Sutra.
-We chant aloud as a group for approximately 30 minutes each week.
-No registration required; please attend...
+We chant aloud as a group for approximately 30 minutes each week....
 Read more »

 Dharma Rain Zen Center facilitates a monthly support group primarily for prison grads making the transition into life “outside.”
 This group meets the first Sunday of each month.
-The group is open to prison grads...
+The group...
 Read more »

 By submitting this form, you are consenting to receive marketing emails from: .
 You can revoke your consent to receive emails at any time by using the SafeUnsubscribe® link, found at the bottom of every email.
 Emails are serviced by Constant Contact